covey-j/ffx-lightning-dodger/README.md

 will put LUFA in the right directory.

 Open a terminal window in the `ffx-lightning-dodger` directory, type `make`, and hit enter to compile.
 If all goes well, the printout in the terminal will let you know it finished the build!
 Then use [avrdude](https://www.nongnu.org/avrdude/user-manual/avrdude.html) to flash `Joystick.hex` onto your Pro Micro and you're good to go.
+Probably the easiest way to figure out the exact command you should use to do this is to use Arduino IDE (don't forget to follow the [Pro Micro hookup guide](https://learn.sparkfun.com/tutorials/pro-micro--fio-v3-hookup-guide)), go into File->Preferences, enable verbose output during upload, and upload any sketch to the Pro Micro.
+In the output window, find the avrdude command that was used, copy/paste it into a terminal, and replace the path to the .hex file with the path to 'Joystick.hex'.
+Run the command and you should be all set assuming no errors.

 #### Thanks